 Limits on the number of units for which special part-time students may enroll (Education Code Section 76001 subdivision (d)).

-Procedures for denial of request for full-time enrollment, including time constraints (Education Code Section 76001 subdivision (d)).
+Procedures for denial of request for full-time enrollment, including time constraints (Education Code Section 76001 subdivision (b)).

 Procedures for recording Board findings and reasons for denial of a request for admission by a student identified as highly gifted.